 To get all invoices for a given customer, filter using the CustomerRef attribute:

 SELECT * FROM Invoice WHERE CustomerRef = '123'

 To get all active and inactive customers (only list entities like Customer, Vendor, Item, etc can be Active or InActive), filter using the Active attribute:

 SELECT * FROM Customer WHERE Active IN (true, false)

-Get all active Customer entities:
+To get all active Customer entities:

 SELECT * FROM Customer WHERE active = true

 To get the Customer entity for the specified identifier, filter using the Id attribute: